Can I Make a Medical Malpractice Claim Involving COVID-19?

 The same executive order that protects nursing homes from lawsuits applies to hospitals and other healthcare services as well.
 However, there may be room for patients to file a suit depending on their reasons for being in the hospital.
 If they:

-- were being treated for a condition that was not the novel coronavirus and
+- were being treated for a condition that was not COVID-19 and

-- their treatment was not disrupted by the facility’s response to the novel coronavirus,
+- their treatment was not disrupted by the facility’s response to COVID-19,

 they may be eligible to file a medical malpractice claim for any negligence.
 It’s worth noting these rules have not yet been tested in court.
 Our expectations and guidance may change as we see precedents set.
 However, if you aren’t sure whether your case would be allowed under the state’s emergency rules, reach out to our team.
 We are happy to help you find clarity.